patrickbucher/algorithms/diary.md

 2. Binary Search
 3. Recursive version of Insertion Sort

+I implemented Merge Sort in Go, which was quite straightforward.
+I struggled a bit more with the parallel implementation, however.
+The problem is that once a value is read from a channel, it cannot be put back, but must be dealt with as an additional source.
+With that complication, Parallel Merge Sort is hardly faster than Insertion Sort, even slower for small `n`.

 # 2023-08-08 (Tu)

 I started with the sub-chapter on Merge Sort, which contains quite a large